KimaruThagna/Ksql-Streams/README.md

 To connect to the KSQL CLI, run the command

+## Create Stream and Tables
+### Log Topic
+A stream will monitor errors from  `logs_topic` and record when there is an error status 5 or more times within a 1 minute window.

+A table would be used to store the total number of events per status from beginning till now.

+## Transactions Topic

+This stream will be created to filter out withdrawals above 1,000,000 as possible transactions of concern

+A table can store records of possible illegal withdrawals where there are withdrawals of over 5,000,000 within 1 day.

+A table can be generated to store the running sum of withdrawal and deposit amounts for each user.

+## Ratings Topic

+A stream can be created to record bad ratings where the value is less than 3.

+A table can be created to rank the worst performing products by ratings

 # Tear down
 To bring down kafka cluster `docker-compose -d docker-compose.kafka.yaml down`